kasperfg16/fish_species_detection/README.md

 ## Use

+## Method used

+1. Use a checker board for calibration https://github.com/opencv/opencv/blob/4.x/doc/pattern.png

 ## Train your own classifier on your own dataset with google colab

 Follow the link and follow the instructions